 What to Know Before You Go:

 - There is one ATM on the whole island (or so I’m told, we didn’t see it!) and it doesn’t always work so take out pesos before you go!
-I took about $180 in USD for the whole time we were there (three full days/four nights) and it was more than enough although we did eat a lot of ceviche + drink a lot of margs at our hotel.
+I took a few hundred dollars in USD for the whole time we were there (three full days/four nights) and it was more than enough although we did eat a lot of ceviche + drink a lot of margs at our hotel.
 The food is very inexpensive.

 - If you love dogs, you are in for a treat.
 There are SO many cute pups, everywhere!
 I was dying and wanted to take them all home!